Seasonal Loose Leaf Collection Information

 - Crews are not equipped to remove limbs and other yard waste.

-The Loose Leaf Vacuum Collection is a residential service for citizens living inside the Raleigh city limits.
-If you are unsure if this service is available to you, please call the Transportation Field Services Division at 919-996-6446 before putting any leaf piles out.
+Loose leaf collection is a residential service for citizens living inside the Raleigh city limits.
+If you are unsure if this service is available to you, contact the Transportation Field Services Division at 919-996-6446 before putting any leaf piles out.
 Landscape contractors are responsible for proper disposal of leaf piles which they create.

 Unsure of Your Leaf Collection Zone or Yard Waste Day?